owuordickson/dl_opt/README.md

 $python3 src/run_client.py 20
 ```

-* 20 is the number of tasks to be sent to the server (repetitively after every 0.8 secs) and each task is 20 secs long.
+* 20 is the number of tasks to be sent to the server (that occur randomly between every 0.2 - 1.0 secs) and each task is 20 secs long.
 Pick any integer to determine the number of tasks